daattali/beautiful-jekyll/_posts/2019-04-26-General-statistics.md

 layout: post
 ---

 Here is a collection of entry level statistics and research resources.
 As the education environment changes with the development of computational advances there are now many many on-line learning tools.
-Until recently, I have been a big advocate for DataCamp.
-However, since the recent [sexual harrassment](https://medium.com/@heathernolis/on-datacamp-aafd82f94e60/) violations I personally have no desire to advocate for DataCamp.
-I have therefore removed my class subscription to the DataCamp website which means that the current students will not have access to the paid content.
+Until recently, I had been a big advocate for DataCamp.
+However, since the recent [sexual harrassment](https://medium.com/@heathernolis/on-datacamp-aafd82f94e60/) violations I have no desire to advocate for DataCamp.
+I have removed my class subscription to the DataCamp website which means that the current students will not have access to the paid content.
+But there is good news ... there are many more options.

 # Courses and Tutorials